 Does your pet have what it takes to be a model?
 The model search for the 2021 Cascades Humane Society calendar will soon begin!
-Freeland Photography will be scheduling photo sessions for Friday, March 5th, Saturday, March 6th and Sunday, March 7th to capture the perfect photo of your pet(s)!
-Registration opens February 10th, so
+Freeland Photography is scheduling photo sessions for Friday, March 5th, Saturday, March 6th and Sunday, March 7th to capture the perfect photo of your pet(s)!
+Registration is now open!
+Our annual

 Michigan is famous, perhaps infamous, for sudden changes in weather.
 We’ve all recently experienced the unusually cold temperatures, even in early November, which doesn’t bode well for the rest of this winter season.
 We’ve probably all heard someone say, “Hey, my dog has a fur coat on.
 He’ll be fine.”
 Or “That cat has lived